Code-Institute-Submissions/Horse-Hangman/README.md

 - Enter a valid name
 - Test passed

-2. Test that greeting message loads as expected and User is asked to re-inout their name if invalid data is entered:
+2. Test that greeting message loads as expected and User is asked to re-input their name if invalid data is entered:

 - Navigate to Heroku deployed link
 - Check greeting loads as expected